mi-gri/bm_monitor/README.md

 ## Change Log

 * 08/10/2023 - Release 1.2 - added long notify (for telegram) and notification based on used repeater/hotspot callsign

-* 07/12/2022 - Inital Release